Frequently Asked Questions

 My text messages come through an encrypted protected portal on my end.
 You do not have to download any mental health app.
 You do not need a patient portal to get a message to me.
 I incorporated a unique system which is like calling or faxing your doctor’s office; your end may not be secure depending on your telephone provider, but on my end, all your information is going into my HIPAA-encrypted portal, with no work on your part!

 Not yet.
-Though we are the farthest spanning private concierge telepsychiatry practice in the nation, Allison is licensed only in these states: Arizona, Colorado, District of Columbia, Hawaii, Idaho, Illinois, Iowa, Maine, Minnesota, Montana, Nebraska, Nevada, New Hampshire, North Dakota, Oregon, South Dakota, Vermont, and Washington.
+Though we are the farthest spanning private concierge telepsychiatry practice in the nation, Allison is licensed only in these states: Arizona, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Illinois, Iowa, Maine, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, South Dakota, Vermont, and Washington.